architecture-building-systems/CityEnergyAnalyst/docs/known-issues.rst

     ImportError: DLL load failed: The specified module could not be found."
     "`1709 <https://github.com/architecture-building-systems/CityEnergyAnalyst/issues/1709>`_", "daysim_main.py", "Error when running daysim_main.py: .wea weather file cannot be found"

+`FOR A LIST OF ALL KNOWN-ISSUES PLEASE CHECK THIS LINK <https://github.com/architecture-building-systems/CityEnergyAnalyst/issues?q=is%3Aopen+is%3Aissue+label%3A%22known+issue%22>`_

 Report a new issue
 ------------------